henry-anderson/Ronin/DochAlgo/overview.md

 <b>a<sub>c90</sub></b>: The players combined 45 day activity<br />
 <b>a<sub>cmin</sub></b>: The minimum combined 90 day activity to qualify<br />
 </br>
 This prevents players with declining activity from qualifying.
 They must either have acquired at least 30% of their 90 day total within the past 45 days or their 45 day total must be more than 80% of the minimum requirement.
+The last option is to give some leniency to power players who have far surpasses the minimum.